yunsuf/beyan/docs/Kimi-VL_Document_Digitization_System_Design.md

 ---

-*This document provides a comprehensive blueprint for implementing a Kimi-VL-powered document digitization system.
+*This document provides a comprehensive blueprint for implementing a document digitization system.
 The design emphasizes accuracy, scalability, and maintainability while leveraging the advanced capabilities of Kimi-VL for superior document understanding.*